Ragnar790/Online_Rent/README.md

 npm install
 ```

-Typing this command should start the server
+Typing this command should start the server (Assuming you have `nodemon` installed globally)

 ```bash
 npm start